Personal Injury Frequently Asked Questions

-- Opponents or their insurers - Can be slow at dealing with claims.
-We will endeavour to ensure that they deal with your case within the time limits allowed by relevant Protocols and/or Court Rules.
+- Opponents or their insurers - These parties can be slow at dealing with claims.
+We will endeavour to ensure that they deal with your case within the time limits allowed by relevant protocols and/or Court Rules

-- Medical experts – may be very busy (especially if a fairly rare specialism is needed).
-From time to time there may be delays in receiving appointments or written reports.
+- Medical experts - These parties may be very busy (especially if a fairly rare specialism is needed).
+From time to time, there may be delays in receiving appointments or written reports

 Whilst speed is good, quality is better.
 A thorough claim may gain higher compensation than a quick claim.

 No matter the level of severity, so long as medical evidence supports the injuries you have sustained, and links your injuries to the accident, a claim for compensation can be made against the person who is legally at fault.
 This includes both physical and mental injury.
 (But it should also be borne in mind that some cases, where the level of injury is relatively light, may be classed as a ‘small claim’ by the court, such that the costs of pursuing the claim may not be recoverable from the opponent.
 We would advise you at an early stage if we consider that this may apply to your case).